 Your business can also do more accurate job costing with the telematics data available to understand machine hours and fuel usage.

-Features to look for in telematics solutions for construction
+Features to look for in a solution

 Telematics in the construction industry are used primarily to monitor and report on all assets; automate maintenance management; and locate lost, stolen, or missing assets.
 When selecting your telematics solution for construction sites, look for the following features: